 Gram involved herself in my school, which was a block away, by sending glorious bouquets of flowers with me to my teachers, and by running a plant booth for the yearly fun fair.
 A succession of children passed through her day care center, and I wonder if any of them (Sally?
 Sandra?
 Trisha?
 Mike and Bob?) later became dedicated gardeners.

-Anyone who came to visit got a tour of the garden – a mere 50X80 or so in a neighborhood near Seattle’s Green Lake – and would leave with “slips” (cuttings) of plants: African violets, hardy fuchsias, roses … and a bouquet of anything in bloom.
+Anyone who came to visit got a tour of the garden – a mere 3000 square feet in a neighborhood near Seattle’s Green Lake – and would leave with “slips” (cuttings) of plants: African violets, hardy fuchsias, roses … and a bouquet of anything in bloom.

 Dear Mrs. Walker,